 - The Dandelion Girl is about a man falling in love with a girl from the future.
 Bring a tissue.

 - Robert A. Heinlein employed this trope throughout his later novels.

-- Time Enough For Love features protagonist Lazarus Long traveling back thousands of years to visit his original family in 1917 Kansas City, Missouri.
+- Time Enough for Love features protagonist Lazarus Long traveling back thousands of years to visit his original family in 1917 Kansas City, Missouri.
 Along the way, he meets, falls in love with, sleeps with, and breaks his Masquerade to his mother.
-They are parted by World War One and him being MIA in combat, thanks to Love Makes You Dumb.
+They are parted by World War I and him being MIA in combat, thanks to Love Makes You Dumb.